sphinx-gallery/sphinx-gallery/doc/configuration.rst

 to pass an image that a gallery refers to, but does not generate itself.
 You may also want to pass raw rst from the gallery-source to the sphinx-build, because that material fits in thematically with your gallery, but is easier to write as rst.
-To accomodate this, you may set ``copyfile_regex`` in ``sphinx_gallery_conf``.
+To accommodate this, you may set ``copyfile_regex`` in ``sphinx_gallery_conf``.
 The following copies across rst files.